servicebinding/runtime/samples/spring-petclinic/README.md

 2022-08-02 21:35:27.350  INFO 1 --- [           main] .BindingSpecificEnvironmentPostProcessor : Creating binding-specific PropertySource from Kubernetes Service Bindings
 ...
 ```

+`kapp` uses config file defined in [kapp-config.yaml](./kapp-config.yaml) to teach it understand the specifics for the `ServiceBinding` resource.
+We instruct kapp to wait for the `Ready` condition to be `True` to indicate the binding is successful, or `False` to indicate an error the requires attention.
+We also tell it to wait for the `ServiceAvailable` condition to be `True` before creating any resources that depend on the `ServiceBinding`.

+Annotations (`kapp.k14s.io/...`) on individual resources are used to further configure kapp.
+In this case we define the [order resources are applied](https://carvel.dev/kapp/docs/latest/apply-ordering/) with change groups for sets of resources (`service`, `workload` and `binding`), and change rules to define the order that resources are created or deleted.
+On the `ServiceBinding` we define a rule `upsert before upserting workload`, this tells kapp to create/update the ServiceBinding resource before create/update the resource in the workload change group.
+This way, we can intercept the create request for the workload Deployment, and project the binding in at creation time, rather than either needing to manually order the creation of resources, or initially rolling out a ReplicaSet without the binding that we know will fail only to shortly have the correct config with the projection applied.

 ## Play